The invention here relates to a product comprised of a

-cell lines are provided for allogeneic
+cell line or lines intended for use as an allogeneic

-immunotherapy agents in the treatment of
+immunotherapy agent for the treatment of

 tumour site in patients.
 A primary aspect of the invention is the use of immortalised normal, non-